 The Old Storehouse

 Another place for a meal in Dayboro is the Old Storehouse.
-It is located just by the bakery this lovely cafe serving breakfast and lunch Wednesday through to Sunday.
+Located just by the bakery, this lovely cafe serves breakfast and lunch from Wednesday through Sunday.
 It’s also a great place to stop in for some lovely homemade deli products.

 D’Aguilar National Park

-For those that enjoy hiking, the D’Aguilar National Park is just 17kms from Worldsaway Retreat.
-Here you’ll find a range of walking tracks, lookouts and picnic areas.
+For those that enjoy hiking, the D’Aguilar National Park is just 17 km from Worldsaway Retreat.
+Here you’ll find a range of walking tracks, lookouts, and picnic areas.
 Click here for a range of walks in the park.

 ______________________________________________________________________________